trangldtruong/Tech-Blog-Site/README.md

 # Tech-Blog-Site

 ## Description
-This application allows users to write blog on technologies
+This application allows users to write blog on technologies.
+It is a CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers’ posts as well.

 ## Usage
-Users can clone the prooject at.
+Users can clone the prooject at git@github.com:trangldtruong/Tech-Blog-Site.git.
 Run node server.js and

 ## User Story
 ```md